gabyvs/ng2-ue-utils/README.md

 npm install /path/to/ng2-ue-utils-someversion.tgz
 ```
 And you will be ready to use it locally!

-### Contributing
-Create a feature branch.
-In `/src`, find the appropriate directory for your new component(or directive/pipe/service)
-and create a new directory there.

-Include your source code and any applicable tests.
-Ensure tests pass.
-Document usage instructions for your
-component in the source code.

-If you are adding a component, directive or pipe, declare and export it in ng2-ue-utils.module.ts

-Extend `index.ts` in root with your new types.

-Extend demo.html with implementation of your component.
-Run `npm run build:ghp` if you want to update Github demo page when your commit reaches master branch.
-Add your changes in the `CHANGELOG.md` file in the root of this project categorized as Features, bug fixes, breaking changes, dependency changes.

-Build this repo into a tarball and run it locally in your other project using the directions above to verify implementation.

-Generate a merge request from your branch to develop branch.
-After the merge request is accepted, the team will publish a new version of the library to npm.

 ## For pushing to NPM (to be done by contributors to NPM project only)